kaimi/chef-mineos/README.md

 Right now (2013-10-27) MineOS 0.6 has some issues with Minecraft 1.7:

 - The web UI will always show -1 connected players.
-- The web UI does not display server logs.
+- The web UI will not display server logs.
-- The web UI will load very slowly.
+- The web UI will load very slowly as long as a server is running.
 - The web UI will display wrong and/or missing information about the server as long as it is running.